 The general library is fully automated with LAN and with INFLIBNET facility.
-There are 16768 books, 6000 e-journals, 29 periodicals and 51000 e-books in the main library.
 All the departments in the college has separate library wing.
 ICT facilities and other learning resources are adequately available to the students and staff of the college.
-There are 75 computers with internet facity.
-The computer lab is housed with 20 computers with wifi facility.
-DTP and photo copying facilities are also available in the centre.
+The college has a well equipped computer lab.